 Find deals fast through the MLS and be in control

-Every investor knows that the good deals go fast, especially if they’re on the local multiple listing service (MLS).
-Since only licensed real estate agents have direct access to the MLS, it could be worth it to get your license.
-You don’t have to wait around for an agent to tell you about a great investment deal that was just listed — you can see it for yourself.
+Every investor knows that good deals go fast, especially if they’re on the local multiple listing service (MLS).
+Since only licensed real estate agents have direct access to the MLS, getting your license could be worth it.
+You don’t have to wait for an agent to tell you about a great investment deal just listed — you can see it for yourself.
 And hopefully, you can scoop it up fast before work gets around to other agents’ clients.

 Aside from having direct access to the MLS at any moment, you can also view any property on the MLS through your lock box access as an agent.
 And in an industry where your success relies heavily on your ability to make quick decisions, this can be key.
 Plus, you’re cutting out the middleman of another agent and dealing directly with the sellers or buyers and their agent.
 This means you can write up quick counters and offers, determine your own closing date, and have full control over the transaction.

-No one cares more about the outcome of your deal than you do, so it may make sense to have the success of the deal rest mostly on your shoulders.
+No one cares more about the outcome of your deal than you do, so it may make sense to have the success of the deal rest primarily on your shoulders.

 Build relationships

-Finding a good investment deal is all about your network, and being a licensed agent can expand your network even further.
-Unless you become your own broker as well, you’ll probably join a brokerage and interact with other agents.
-Plus, you’ll naturally build relationships with others in the industry — including bankers, title companies, contractors, and other investors.
+Finding a good investment deal is all about your network; being a licensed agent can expand your network even further.
+Unless you also become your own broker, you’ll probably join a brokerage and interact with other agents.
+Plus, you’ll naturally build relationships with others in the industry, including bankers, title companies, contractors, and other investors.

 Double dip on your purchases

 You can earn real estate commission on your own deal if you’re a licensed agent and purchase or sell a home while representing yourself.
-Since the buyer’s agent typically earns 2% to 3% of the purchase price in commission, this could add a significant amount of savings to your deal.
+Since the buyer’s agent typically earns 2% to 3% of the purchase price in commission, this could add significant savings to your deal.

 Commission for selling your own home could be around 3% as well.